aave-starknet-project/aave-starknet-bridge/README.md

 ## Introduction

-For Aave, one of the main current and future goals is growth of liquidity and user base.
-As seen on side-chains with low transaction cost like Polygon or Avalanche, there is high demand to use the Aave protocol with small amounts to earn high yield.
-That's why we brought to you an initial phase of the Aave <>
-Starknet integration allowing deposit/withdrawal on Aave Ethereum by exclusively transacting on Starknet.

-The bridge allows users to deposit and withdraw their [aTokens](https://docs.aave.com/developers/tokens/atoken), and only `aTokens`, on StarkNet and get
+This bridge project is the first step of Aave in Starknet ecosystem.
+The bridge allows users to deposit or withdraw their [aTokens](https://docs.aave.com/developers/tokens/atoken), and only `aTokens`, on Ethereum side, then mints or burns them wrapped aTokens named `static_a_tokens` on Starknet side. `static_a_tokens` are equivalent to `aTokens` except that the former grow in value when the latter grow in balance.

-`static_a_tokens` - wrappers converting balance-increasing `aTokens` into exchange-rate-increasing `static_a_tokens`.
+Holding L1 aTokens lets you earn more tokens via two different mechanisms: (i) the amount of aTokens you hold increases over time and (ii) holding aTokens allows you to claim an accruing amount of Aave reward tokens.
+This bridge offers both mechanisms thanks to `static_a_tokens` on L2, and the equivalent of L1 Aave reward token on L2.

+The bridge is also shaped for liquidity providers who are able to assume the Ethereum gas cost of deposits and withdrawals as they transact large enough amounts.
+They will deposit on Aave Ethereum, bridge the `static_a_tokens` to Starknet and make them available for users there to buy and hold, thus accruing yield from L1.

 We assume that L1 tokens approved by the bridge are pre-validated tokens, and that they are not deflationary.

-The bridge is also shaped for liquidity providers who are able to assume the Ethereum gas cost of deposits and withdrawals as they transact large enough amounts.
-They will deposit on Aave Ethereum, bridge the `static_a_tokens` to Starknet and make them available for users there to buy and hold, accruing this way yield from L1.

 ## Architecture